ritik-accolite/AngularAssignmnet/README.md

-# FirstProject
+# Live Website

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.0.
+This project is hosted on netlify : https://spiffy-profiterole-ffac16.netlify.app/

 ## Development server